Page Start

 References that satisfied all of the following 3 criteria were included:

-1. 1) References using Kampo formulations (extract and pill) approved for manufacture and sale in Japan
+1. 1) References using Kampo formulations approved for manufacture and sale in Japan

 (excluding in-house formulations such as decoctions, because of unknown quality of the medicines used)